jurelik/staylow/README.md

 });

 sl.prompt('', res => {
-  //in this case the prompt will default to defaultPrompt });
+  //in this case the prompt will default to options.defaultPrompt });
 ```
 Masked prompt:
 ```
 sl.prompt('Say hi: ', true, res => {
-  //user input will be masked with '*'
+  //user input will be masked with options.globalMask });
-});
 ```
 Saving history: